TimMensch/echofill/README.md

-# prefix-complete README
+# echofill README

-This is the README for your extension "prefix-complete".
+This is the README for your extension "echofill".
 After writing up a brief description, we recommend including the following sections.

 ## Features